dj1ch/minigotchi-ESP32/TFT/README.md

 These files need to be integrated into your TFT_eSPI library.
 The images below illustrate the precise location within the library folder where these files should be placed.
 Once relocated, locate and open the User_Setup_Select.h file.

-Inside this file, identify the specific display you are using (refer to the provided images for guidance).
+Inside this file, identify the specific display you are using (refer to the User_Setup file Screenshot for guidance).
 To activate your preferred display device, uncomment the corresponding entry by removing the "//" preceding it.
 It is crucial to have only one display configuration uncommented at any given time and to verify the accuracy of the display name to avoid errors.

-## User_Setup file Screenshots
+## User_Setup file Screenshot
 ![user_setup_sel](images/user_setup_sel.png)

 ---

+Board selction in Arduino IDE for the M5 devices, the CYD and the non branded TTGO T-display are shown below.
+The partition scheme for the CYD is the same as the
+M5 devices which is Minimal SPIFFS (Large APPS with OTA).

-## CYD board selection Screenshots
+## CYD board selection Screenshot
 ![board-choice](images/cyd_screen.png)

 ---